 361. Legal Bibliography and Advocacy Research (5).
+Pr., A minimum of 3 substantive law related courses or permission of instructor, Junior or senior standing.

 Detailed study of legal bibliography, law library research, case and text analysis resulting in the supervised production of legal memos and a legal brief.